Doudline/pd2-damage-calculator/releases/README.md

 [Download ZIP](https://github.com/Doudline/pd2-damage-calculator/raw/main/releases/pd2_effective_dmg.zip)

+**Updated for Season 10 Beta patch 1**

-This utility is designed for the popular Diablo 2 Lord of Destruction mod "Project Diablo 2," and, to a limited extent, for the base game as well.
+This utility is designed for the popular Diablo 2 Lord of Destruction mod "Project Diablo 2".
 It addresses the tedium of pulling out a pen, paper and calculator to determine whether to prioritize skill damage or -% enemy resistance on your equipment.

 To use, click on the download link, extract the folder and double-click on main.exe (Windows Defender/your anti-virus will give you an alert).